shrikumaran/Lung-X-Ray-Classifier/README.md

 Trained the model for 100 epochs on google colaboratory for 100 epochs and got a validation set accuracy of 85.5%.

-Developed a custom CNN model with 6 fully convolution layers and 3 fully connected layers with dropout implemented in each layer. which had a max validation set accuracy of 88.9%.
+Developed a custom CNN model with 6 fully convolution layers and 3 fully connected layers with dropout implemented in each layer.
+Obtained a max validation set accuracy of 88.9%.